vielhuber/chefcookie/README.md

         de: `
             <h2>Wir verwenden Cookies</h2>
             <p>
                 Unsere Website verwendet Cookies, die uns helfen, unsere Website zu verbessern, den bestmöglichen Service zu bieten und ein optimales Kundenerlebnis zu ermöglichen. <a href="#chefcookie__settings">Hier</a> können Sie Ihre Einstellungen verwalten.
 Indem Sie auf "<a href="#chefcookie__accept">Einverstanden</a>" klicken, erklären Sie sich damit einverstanden, dass Ihre Cookies für diesen Zweck verwendet werden.
-Weitere Informationen dazu finden Sie in unserer <a href="/de/datenschutz">Datenschutzerklärung</a>.
+Weitere Informationen dazu finden Sie in unserer <a href="/de/datenschutz">Datenschutzerklärung</a> sowie im <a href="/de/impressum">Impressum</a>.
 Sollten Sie hiermit nicht einverstanden sein, können Sie die Verwendung von Cookies hier <a href="#chefcookie__decline">ablehnen</a>.
             </p>
         `,
         en: `
             <h2>We use cookies</h2>
             <p>
                 Our website uses cookies that help us to improve our website, provide the best possible service and enable an optimal customer experience. <a href="#chefcookie__settings">Here</a> you can manage your settings.
 By clicking on "<a href="#chefcookie__accept">Agree</a>", you agree that your cookies may be used for this purpose.
-You can find further information on this in our <a href="/en/privacy">data protection declaration</a>.
+You can find further information on this in our <a href="/en/privacy">data protection declaration</a> and in the <a href="/en/imprint">imprint</a>.
 If you do not agree to this, you can refuse the use of cookies here <a href="#chefcookie__decline">reject</a> the use of cookies.
             </p>
         `
     },
-    initial_tracking: false,
+    accept_all_if_settings_closed: false,
     debug_log: false,
     expiration: 7, // days
     style: {
         layout: 'overlay', // options: overlay, bottombar
         size: 3, // 1,2,3,4,5
+        color_text: '#595f60',
-        color: '#ff0000',
+        color_highlight: '#ff0000',
+        color_background: '#eeeeee',
         highlight_accept: true,
         noscroll: true,
         fade: true,